Lilongwe: Airport

-Kamuzu International Airport (LLW) is located to the north of the city, approximately 7 kilometers from the City Centre (Central Business District).
+Kamuzu International Airport (LLW) is located to the north of the city, approximately 7 kilometres from the City Centre (Central Business District).
 Kamuzu International Airport is the country's oldest airport.

 Buses

 There are regular bus services from Lilongwe to Blantyre, Zomba, Kasungu and Mzuzu.
 International buses to South Africa, Zambia and Tanzania are available daily.

 Primary road network comprises north–south axis (M1), inner ring road, outer ring road, Nacala corridor (part of the western bypass), radial roads and the Kamuzu International Airport (KIA) access road.
 The inner ring road connects with M1 and other main roads serving the high accumulated commercial/administration areas in the central business districts (CBD).
 The outer ring road serves industry-related traffic and avoids passing through the main built-up area of the city., but there has been tremendous improvements in the city's road network throughout the city in the resent years through road development that is shaping the city's outlook and an improved road transportation.